-You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu or Red Hat Enterprise Linux (RHEL) in Azure.
-This article describes how to set up the automatic log upload.
+You can configure automatic log upload for continuous reports in Cloud App Security using a Docker on Ubuntu, Red Hat Enterprise Linux (RHEL), or CentOS in Azure.

 Disk space: 250 GB